vuiseng9/openvino-ubuntu/README.md

 > Your contribution to this list is very much appreciated!
 Please add your processor if you have successfully complete the whole process on your system.

 ## Setup
-The approach we are taking here is a hybrid of interactive docker build and the "Dockerfile" way due to the challenge of storing large prebuilt binary installation archive in git. *Yes, I am avoiding git-lfs* On a side note, you could try to build OpenVINO from [source](https://github.com/opencv/dldt).
+The approach we are taking here is a hybrid of interactive docker build and the "Dockerfile" way due to the challenge of storing large prebuilt binary installation archive in git. *Yes, I am avoiding git-lfs.* On a side note, you could try to build OpenVINO from [source](https://github.com/opencv/dldt).

 1. [Set up Docker CE on host](https://docs.docker.com/install/linux/docker-ce/ubuntu/)